yokharian/IA-Sales-Agent/docs/csv_ingestion.md

 # CSV Ingestion and Database Setup

-This module provides a complete CSV ingestion pipeline for vehicle data with PostgreSQL storage and Redis caching.
+This module provides a complete CSV ingestion pipeline for vehicle data with PostgreSQL storage.

 ## Features